Robust Bayesian FDR Control using Bayes Factors, with Applications to Multi-tissue eQTL Discovery

-They also convincingly demonstrated that the Bayes factor is much more powerful than the naive test statistic $T_i=\min_{j,t} p_{i_{jt}}$.
-Nevertheless, to apply a multiple testing procedure for identifying eGenes, they had to rely on permutation procedures to convert the Bayes factors to $p$-values.
+More specifically, for eQTL data collect from $T$ different tissues, they consider all $2^T-1$ possible configurations of association activities for each potential associated SNP (e.g., a configuration $(1,1,...,1)$ indicates the eQTL is active in all tissues).
+For each given configuration, a Bayes factor can be computed analytically accounting for the similarity and heterogeneity of the genetic effect sizes ($\beta_{i_{jt}}$'s) of each active association in different tissues \citep{Wen2014b}.
+The probability weights on each type of the total $(2^T -1)$ non-zero configuration model are then estimated using an EM algorithm by pooling information across all available gene-SNP data across the genome.
+Given the resulting weights on configurations and the ``(at most) one causal association per {\it cis} region" assumption, a weighted Bayes factor is evaluated using Bayesian model averaging.
+Note that the weighted Bayes factor itself is a well-defined Bayes factor and can be plugged into the proposed EBF and QBF procedures. \cite{Flutre2013} convincingly demonstrated that the resulting Bayes factor is much more powerful than the naive test statistic $T_i=\min_{j,t} p_{i_{jt}}$.
+Nevertheless, to apply a multiple testing procedure for identifying eGenes, they had to rely on permutation procedures to obtain $p$-values by treating the resulting Bayes factors as the frequentist test statistics.